update: systemd blanks NetFlix X-D

 so every software company and product needs:

-1. some form of quality-and-error-management (use-case documentation and testing… the booring stuff of software development :-D)
+4. some form of quality-and-error-management (use-case documentation and automated or manual testing… the boring stuff of software development :-D)

 If not – they believe to be in god-mode – and forget – only nobody is perfect.
 But who would like to be a nobody?